 You can access a broad range of electronic healthcare information resources, both free and subscription only.
 You can access most of them from anywhere with internet access whether at home, from your clinics or the library.

 You need an NHS OpenAthens account to access many of these.
 To register for an NHS OpenAthens account, fill in the online registration form.
-You'll need your NHS email address or to be on an NHS computer and to know the name of your NHS employer.

 On the following pages you'll find electronic books, useful websites and online medical resources to support you to do your job: